codingburgas/sprint-math-games-9th-grade-unite-coding/README.md

 <hr>

-<h2 align="center">Thanks for checking out our repo, show us some :heart: by giving our repo a ⭐️!</h2>
+<h2 align="center">⭐️ Thanks for checking out our repo, show us some :heart: by giving our repo a ⭐️!</h2>